galenseilis/old_blog/_posts/2023-02-26-what-are-ranks.md

 |   7 |              9   |            8 |           10 |              5 |                9 |
 |   7 |              9   |            8 |           10 |              5 |               10 |

 You can see above that most methods return only integers, with the exception of the "average" method.
+What the average method accomplishes it preserving the total rank even when ties occur.
 The "average" method will output rational numbers to account for ties whereas the minimum method and maximum method create spacing between the ranks.
-Among these I find the dense method the most natural, which simply allows duplicate values to have the same rank.
-Some approaches attempt to avoid this, but I don't think it is a problem provided that the resulting distribution is considered in an analysis.
+Another kind of "rank" which is non-integer-valued is the [percentile rank](https://en.wikipedia.org/wiki/Percentile_rank) which is the percentage of scores in the sample that are less than the given score.
+Certain percentile ranks can be calculated using [`scipy.stats.percentileofscore`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.percentileofscore.html) or by passing `pct=True` into [`pandas.DataFrame.rank`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rank.html).

 The ordinal method ignores ties altogether, but does have the advantage of being equal to the indices of a sorted array up to a translation of unity.
+The ordinal method is called `first` in the methods available in [`pandas.DataFrame.rank`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rank.html).

 And similarly Wikipedia lists some [methods of ranking](https://en.wikipedia.org/wiki/Ranking#Strategies_for_assigning_rankings):
 - Standard competition ranking